Bookmark saved

 Alexander nodded.
 "The suit will protect you against most elements and is actually quite comfortable.
 It is nothing compared to the tech we used to put on the Fists, but bringing it down to your size meant we had to drop some of the bulkier items."

 He glanced at the other person standing with them: Maven Ophidian, the woman in charge of the Academy.
-They'd rarely seen her these past two years, and each time, unease settled in Jayson's gut like cold water.
+They'd rarely seen her these past two years, and each time, he felt unease settle in his gut like cold water.

 She wore a black robe that covered her entire body and dragged around an oxygen tank—the thing hissed and sucked with every breath she drew, a wet mechanical rhythm that made his skin prickle.
 A mask covered her face.
 The only visible part of her were her eyes, and they never blinked when they settled on him.